rgsk/prisma-query/README.md

 we can define queryModifier for the model and pass it as second argument of processFindAllQuery or processFindOneQuery

-NOTE: this will work only for first level, for filters in nested models wrapping with num() and bool() are necessary
+NOTE: this will work only for first level, for filters in nested models wrapping with num() and bool() is necessary

 ```typescript
 import { processFindAllQuery, QueryModifier } from 'prisma-query';